Travel & Touring | WA Things To Do

 Travel deep into jarrah, marri and yarri forest to enter the Wellington National Park.
 Here you’ll find a vast network of walking and mountain biking trails, plenty of picnic spots, and opportunities for rafting, canoeing and fishing in the Collie River.

-Your first stop in the park is the towering Wellington Dam, which is adorned by one of the Collie Mural Trail’s newest displays.
+Your first stop in the park is the towering Wellington Dam, which is adorned by one of the Collie Mural Trail’s most spectacular displays.
 The 8000sqm Wellington Dam mega mural is fast becoming the park's most popular attraction.
-Titled ‘Reflections’, the dam mural (which is now the world’s largest) was created by award-winning artist Guido van Helten, who completed it in three months using abseiling ropes, a vertical painting platform and grid coordinates stored on his phone.
+Titled ‘Reflections’, the dam mural (which is the world’s largest dam mural) was created by award-winning artist Guido van Helten, who completed it in three months using abseiling ropes, a vertical painting platform and grid coordinates stored on his mobile phone.

 Stop in at the Wellington Dam Kiosk for a coffee, then stroll down to the lower lookout for the best view of the dam.
 There are plenty of signs to direct you.